awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-partial-access.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vpc/latest/peering/peering-configurations-partial-access.html)

 **Important**
 If an instance other than `10.0.0.77/32` in VPC B sends traffic to VPC A, the response traffic may be routed to VPC C instead of VPC B\.
-For more information, see [Routing for Response Traffic](#peering-incorrect-response-routing)\.
+For more information, see [Routing for response traffic](#peering-incorrect-response-routing)\.

-## Multiple VPC Configurations<a name="multiple-configurations"></a>
+## Multiple VPC configurations<a name="multiple-configurations"></a>

 In this example, a central VPC \(VPC A\) is peered with multiple VPCs in a spoke configuration\.
-For more information about this type of configuration, see [One VPC Peered with Multiple VPCs](peering-configurations-full-access.md#one-to-many-vpcs-full-access)\.
+For more information about this type of configuration, see [One VPC peered with multiple VPCs](peering-configurations-full-access.md#one-to-many-vpcs-full-access)\.
 You also have three VPCs \(VPCs M, N, and P\) peered together in a full mesh configuration\.
-For more information about this type of configuration, see [Three VPCs Peered Together](peering-configurations-full-access.md#three-vpcs-full-access)\.
+For more information about this type of configuration, see [Three VPCs peered together](peering-configurations-full-access.md#three-vpcs-full-access)\.

 VPC C also has a VPC peering connection with VPC M \(`pcx-ccccmmmm`\)\.
 VPC A and VPC M have overlapping CIDR blocks\.
 This means that peering traffic between VPC A and VPC C is limited to a specific subnet \(subnet A\) in VPC C\.
 This is to ensure that if VPC C receives a request from VPC A or VPC M, it sends the response traffic to the correct VPC\.
 AWS currently does not support unicast reverse path forwarding in VPC peering connections that checks the source IP of packets and routes reply packets back to the source\.
-For more information, see [Routing for Response Traffic](#peering-incorrect-response-routing)\.
+For more information, see [Routing for response traffic](#peering-incorrect-response-routing)\.

 Similarly, VPC C and VPC P have overlapping CIDR blocks\.
 Peering traffic between VPC M and VPC C is limited to subnet B in VPC C, and peering traffic between VPC M and VPC P is limited to subnet A in VPC P\.
 This is to ensure that if VPC M receives peering traffic from VPC C or VPC P, it sends the response traffic back to the correct VPC\.